alnoki/AAAAAA/doc/getting-started/what-next.rst

 You have no idea what is going on
 *********************************

-You are in the right place! :term:`AAAAAA` requires no specialized background knowledge, so keep on hitting :guilabel:`next`
+You are in the right place! :term:`AAAAAA` require no specialized background knowledge, so keep on hitting :guilabel:`next`

 Information is usually accompanied by a relevant :xref:`URL`, also known as a